 - Manage concentration risk.
 One of the primary purposes of stress testing is to identify and measure risks associated with loan portfolio concentrations.
 In fact, stress testing is one of the best ways for a bank to justify why its commercial real estate concentration is acceptable.
 Over time, the institution may decide to re-evaluate its CRE limits if stress test results change, or it might use stress testing to evaluate potential changes in portfolio limits.

-Like a person who gains in multiple ways from exercise, however, financial institutions are also achieving side benefits when they incorporate the processes and results of their stress testing analyses into additional areas of the bank.
-Learn more about how banks can generate more value from thestress testing process at the Risk Management Summit hosted by Sageworks.
-In the meantime, you can also download a free checklist on how to utilize stress testing results here.
+Much like a person who benefits in multiple ways from exercise, financial institutions are also achieving side benefits when they incorporate the processes and results of their stress testing analyses into additional areas of the bank.
+If you’d like to learn more about how banks can generate more value from the stress testing process, please call 888-967-7380 or email us at [email protected].

 - Posted by Justin Hill